kenkenen/stelligent-u/01-cloudformation/README.md

 - Commit the template to your Github repository under the 01-cloudformation folder.

+> Commit and pushed

 #### Lab 1.1.2: Stack Parameters

 Update the same template by adding a CloudFormation [Parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to the stack and use the parameter's value as the name of the S3 bucket.

+> Added a parameter to name the bucket.

 - Put your parameter into a separate JSON file and pass that file to the CLI.

+> Used a parameter.json file to feed the parameters

 - Update your stack.

+> Stack update completed successfully.

 - Add the template changes and new parameter file to your Github repo.

+> Commit and push

 #### Lab 1.1.3: Pseudo-Parameters